-7) Testing MBBR technology for treating industrial wastewaters
+7) Inhibitors in biological waste water treatment processes and testing MBBR technology for treating industrial wastewaters

 Riga Technical University piloting in Project BEST